A guide to life in Sweden

 The “Handels” power house

-The SSE Employment Report, which is prepared every year, proves that studying at the SSE pays off.
-Of those graduating from SSE's MSc programs in 2020, more than 90 percent had jobs within three months of graduation.
+The BSc and MSc employment reports, which are prepared every year, prove that studying at the SSE pays off.
+Of those graduating from SSE's BSc and MSc programs in 2021, approximately 90 percent had jobs within three months of graduation.

 Want to know more about the different programs at SSE?
 Read more here!